harmony-one/harmonyj/README.md

 For the transfer to work, the `from` address account key must exists in the local keystore.
 If not, add the key using the key management apis.
 The transfer automatically creates a transaction, encodes it, signs the transaction using `from` address's key, and sends it to the blockchain.

+For performing transfers using Harmony node use `executeLocal(nodeUrl, LOCAL_NET, passphrase, dryRun, waitToConfirmTime)`.

 ### Keys